What to Do Before Moving to New Zealand

 1. Understand the Cost of Living

 Can you afford to live in New Zealand?
 Compared to some countries, New Zealand is considered an “expensive” country to live in.
-See if this is the case for you by checking out How Expensive is New Zealand in 2018?
+See if this is the case for you by checking out How Expensive is New Zealand?

 2. Check Out the Shopping, Services and Healthcare